French ironclad Bayard: Tonkin campaign and the Sino-French War

 In February 1885 five warships of China's Nanyang Fleet made a sortie from Shanghai in an attempt to break the French blockade of Formosa.
 Courbet sought them out with Bayard and several other ships of the Far East squadron, and trapped them in Shipu Bay.
-At the Battle of Shipu on the night of 14 February 1885, two of Bayards launches, used as improvised torpedo boats, attacked the Chinese squadron at anchor and disabled the frigate Yuyuan (馭遠) and the composite sloop Chengqing (澄慶).
-In early March 1885 Bayard took part in the French blockade of Zhenhai, the outport of Ningbo.
+At the Battle of Shipu on the night of 14 February 1885, two of Bayard's launches, used as improvised torpedo boats, attacked the Chinese squadron at anchor and disabled the frigate Yuyuan and the composite sloop Chengqing.
+In early March 1885, Bayard took part in the French blockade of Zhenhai, the outport of Ningbo.
 In late March she formed part of the French flotilla for the Pescadores Campaign, and her landing company was engaged ashore on 31 March in the decisive battle with the Chinese defenders of Makung.

 Courbet died of cholera on board Bayard in the harbor of Makung, in the Pescadores Islands, on 11 June 1885.
 Bayard left the Pescadores on 23 June to return Courbet's body to France; by that time, her sister had arrived to relieve her as the squadron flagship.
 She passed through Aden on 2 August and reached the Suez Canal eight days later.
 Bayard thereafter stopped in Bône, French Algeria, where she remained until 22 August.
 She sailed for Toulon, arriving on 26 August, where a state funeral was held for Courbet.
 She then proceeded to Brest to be disarmed and decommissioned.